omer310/real-time-audio-transcription/README.md

 ## 📜 Legal Stuff

 This project is under the MIT License.
-Basically, do whatever you want with it, just don't blame us if something goes wrong.
+Do whatever you want with it, just don't blame me if something goes wrong.
 Check out the [LICENSE](LICENSE) file for the boring details.

 ## 🆘 Help!
 Something's Not Working!

 If things go sideways:
-- Make sure that DEEPGRAM_API_KEY is set up right.
+- Make sure that DEEPGRAM_API_KEY and OPENAI_API_KEY set up right.
 No typos!
-- Check if your Deepgram account is still active.
+- Check if your Deepgram and OPENAI accounts are still active.
 They didn't kick you out, did they?
 - Is your internet working?
 The app needs to talk to Deepgram's servers, so no internet = no transcription.

 Happy transcribing! 🎉🎊